Critérium International: History and route

 The Critérium International is one of the few races in cycling, apart from the three Grand Tours, with no fixed attachment to a region.
 Upon its creation in 1932, it was held as a one-day race in the Vallée de Chevreuse, finishing in the Parc des Princes velodrome in Paris.
 From 1941 to 1943, two races were organized each year: one in Nazi-occupied France and one in the free French State.
-As of 1959 the race location changed every year.
+As of 1959, the race location changed every year.
 The edition of 1960 took place in Oran in French Algeria.
 From 1963 to 1966 the Critérium was held as a stage race for the first time, and again ever since 1978.

 From 2001 to 2009 the race was organized in the Ardennes with all stages starting and finishing in or around Charleville-Mézières.
 In 2010 the race moved to the island of Corsica, around the coastal city of Porto-Vecchio.
 In 2014 the ASO agreed a deal to extend the race's stay until at least 2016.
 Because of its challenging route and usually mild weather conditions in early spring, the Critérium International is often contended by many general classification riders in their build-up towards the Grand Tours, notably the Tour de France.

-November 18, 2016 the ASO announced that it will no longer organise the two-day event and race will not be held in 2017, ending 85-year run.
+November 18, 2016 the ASO announced that it would no longer organise the two-day event, ending its 85-year run.